Filipposstavras/-sql-ecommerce-analytics-/README.md

 SQL • Python

 This project showcases end-to-end analytics on a small e-commerce dataset using SQL, Python, and Power BI.
-It demonstrates both basic and advanced SQL queries, automated data loading with Python, and visualization readiness for BI tools.
+It demonstrates both basic and advanced SQL queries, automated data loading with Python, and visualisation readiness for BI tools.

 ------------------------------------------------------------
 Key Skills Demonstrated
 - Database design & querying
-  - Normalized schema with customers, products, orders, order_items, payments
+  - Normalised schema with customers, products, orders, order_items, and payments
   - Joins, GROUP BY, window functions, CTEs, and aggregates
 - Analytical SQL
   - Revenue trends